 Rankin left Montana for the East Coast

-IN HISTORY: Over one million immigrants immigrated to the U.S. in one year
+Over one million immigrants immigrated to the U.S.

-Rankin cut ties with the National Association for Women’s Suffrage and traveled to New Zealand
+Rankin cut ties with the National Association for Women’s Suffrage Association

 Rankin campaigned for a seat in U.S. Congress

-Rankin served as a U.S. Rep. for Montana and pursued an agenda of reform
+Rankin served as a U.S. Representative for Montana

 Rankin was the only member of Congress to vote against WWII